The Quran does not merely retell Adam (peace be upon him). It redistributes him.

 This is one of the Quran’s most decisive anthropological relocations.
 The surah is not interested only in primordial nakedness.
 It is establishing a hierarchy of covering.
 Outward clothing has its place.
 Adornment has its place.
 But neither can secure the human being if the inward garment is missing.

-Adam in al-A’raf is therefore not simply the first sinner.
+Adam (peace be upon him) in al-A’raf is therefore not simply the first human being to slip.
 He is the first exposed self, and through him the surah teaches that satanic warfare aims at stripping the inward garment while keeping the human being busy with the outer one.

-In al-A’raf, Adam is the first drama of inward exposure and covenantal clothing.
+In al-A’raf, Adam (peace be upon him) is the first drama of inward exposure and covenantal clothing.

 4. In al-Hijr (15): moldable clay dignified by spirit

 Al-Hijr is a surah of preservation, measured descent, inner formation, and the contrast between living receptivity and carved hardness.
-It therefore needs Adam as formed clay, not yet as social ancestor.
+It therefore needs Adam (peace be upon him) as formed clay, not yet as social ancestor.

 The surah first declares: